EastCoastProduct/homepage/src/services.md

 titleTag: Services
 url: services/index.html
 pageHeading: Services we offer
-pageDescription: Our teams use continuous short bursts of execution to bring you quickly from new ideas to great experiences, delivering successful products for web and mobile.
+pageDescription: We use continuous short bursts of execution to bring you quickly from a new idea to a great experience.
 pageHeadingImage:
 pageHeadingImageAlt:
 layout: services.ejs